A wealth of SEO insights can be gleaned from analyzing Google Analytics.

-You can not only gain insight into what they are searching for, but how many people are searching.
+You can not only gain insight into what they are searching for but how many people are searching, as well.

 For example, if a large percentage of your traffic is using the search bar, it is most likely a strong indication that the main navigation may need to be improved on the site in order to provide users with a clearer idea of the location of what they are searching for.